• Skip to primary navigation

 • Mortgage lenders

 Before you apply for a secured loan, check your credit score.
-This will give you an idea of whether you meet the credit score requirements for a home loan, car loan, or other secured loan and tell you whether you should improve your credit score first to get a better interest rate.
+This will give you an idea of whether you meet the credit score requirements for the loan you want and whether you should improve your credit score first to get a better interest rate or explore alternative financing options, like bad-credit personal loans or bad-credit car loans.

 Checking your credit reports is also a good idea so that you can spot errors and dispute items on your credit report that could be lowering your score.
 You can request free copies of your credit reports at AnnualCreditReport.com.